Noah2610/TextAdventure_v2/README.md

   end
 end
 ```
 A Person can be placed inside a Room; they can be talked to.
-They can also have an Inventory so they are able to carry Items.
 ##### ROOMS
 ```ruby
 module Instances::Rooms